Aleph-Alpha/intelligence-layer-sdk/README.md

 **Using an on-prem setup** \
   \
-The default host url in the project is set to `https://api.aleph-alpha.com`.
-This can be changed by setting the `CLIENT_URL` environment variable:
+In case you want to use an on-prem endpoint you will have to change the host URL by setting the `CLIENT_URL` environment variable:

 ```bash
 export CLIENT_URL=<YOUR_ENDPOINT_URL_HERE>
 ```

-The program will warn you if no `CLIENT_URL` is explicitly set.
+The program will warn you in case no `CLIENT_URL` is set explicitly set.

 ---
 After correctly setting up the environment variables you can run the jupyter notebooks.